Abid Surti: As an environmentalist

 Abid Surti founded Drop Dead, a water conservation initiative in Mumbai in 2007.
 Every Sunday, along with a plumber and an assistant, he visits houses in and around Mira Road and fixes dripping taps.
 He simply replaces old O-ring rubber gaskets with new ones.
 The idea struck him in 2007 when he noticed the dripping tap in his friend's house.
 "A tap that drips water once every second wastes about 1,000 litres of water every month so imagine how much we all waste," he points out.
 Surti and his assistants raise awareness through posters and pamphlets.
 He pays for all expenses from his pocket.

 Documentary

-Pramod Pati has directed a documentary on the life of Abid Surti.
+Pramod Pati has directed a documentary on Surti.
+Abid (1972) explores the inner world of Surti who had desire to "live within a painting".
+In this film using pixilation technique, Surti emerges from the ground, transforms a white room with painted images on walls, ceiling, and floor, akin to creating a live painting.

 Awards and recognition

-Abid Surti is featured as Indian comics legend creative in the Legend Calendar 2019 released by Comix Theory as featured legendary artist for the month of January.
 He has been awarded National Award 1993, Hindi Sahitya Sanstha Award, Gujarat Gaurav.